shiggsy365/bookstack/README.md

 - **Random Choice**: Get a random book suggestion from your library
 - **Search**: Search your library by title, author, or keywords

-When browsing books by author, the plugin automatically:
+When browsing books, the plugin automatically:
-- Extracts series information from book metadata
+- Extracts series information based on your configuration
 - Sorts books by series first, then standalone titles
 - Shows series name and number in the book list
 - Displays complete metadata including series info in book details